codingbas/organize.now/README.md

 12. To run the application locally, type in python3 manage.py runserver $IP:$C9_PORT.

 ## Heroku
-To deploy this application with Heroku, click [here](https://organizenow.herokuapp.com)
+To see this application live with Heroku, click [here](https://organizenow.herokuapp.com)

 1. Initialise a repository in the workspace with git init.
 2. Create a repository on GitHub and type git remote add origin https://github.com/[github username]/[repo name].git into the terminal.